wellyshen/react-cool-starter/README.md

 - [TypeScript](https://www.typescriptlang.org) as the static type checker for JavaScript.
 - [Webpack](https://webpack.js.org) for app bundling.
 - [Babel](https://babeljs.io) for transpile ES6+ to ES5.
-- [React Hot Loader](https://github.com/gaearon/react-hot-loader) to tweak React components in real time.
+- [React Refresh](https://github.com/facebook/react/tree/master/packages/react-refresh) to fast refresh components without losing their state.
 - [nodemon](https://nodemon.io) to monitor for any changes in your Node.js application and automatically restart the server.
 - [axios](https://github.com/axios/axios) as the Promise-based HTTP client for the browser and Node.js.
 - [react-helmet](https://github.com/nfl/react-helmet) to manage title, meta, styles and scripts tags on both server and client.